appsmithorg/appsmith/contributions/ClientSetup.md

 Appsmith's client (UI/frontend) uses the ReactJS library and Typescript.
 The application also uses libraries like react-redux and redux-saga for workflows.
 We use VS Code Editor as our primary editor.

+### Note:

+- There are environment-specific instructions if you are building and deploying in Windows using WSL2.
+You can find that section later in the article.

 [![How to Setup Appsmith for Client Side Development](../static/images/client-yt-video-thumbnail.jpg)](https://www.youtube.com/watch?v=FwJlVWVx0X0)

 ### Pre-requisites: